 Boredom at The Fifth Element is almost as hard to understand as reading it as “pompous.”
 Roger Ebert seemed much closer to the truth when he called it “a jumble that includes greatness.
 Like Metropolis (1926) or Blade Runner, it offers such extraordinary visions that you put your criticisms on hold and are simply grateful to see them.”

 Which is to say, it’s easy to understand being bewildered by the inherent too-muchness of it.
 The Fifth Element is like Terry Gilliam’s Brazil by way of The Last Boy Scout, combining goofily center-framed visions of a cacophonous future with a gruff, hyper masculine anti-hero and a French flair for slapstick.
-The Fifth Element was the most expensive French film ever made at the time, and it sort of radiates the country’s love of Jerry Lewis.
-Glayvin!
+The Fifth Element was the most expensive French film ever made at the time, and it seems to vibrate with the same sensibility that makes the French love Jerry Lewis.